Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 This was only a serious problem when squadrons required to be at full strength before being able to leave retreat mode and head out on invasions again (which is only a thing in this mod.
 Vanilla Mayhem 3 just had a t-file option to activate this behavior globally).
 Squadrons could get stuck because they would believe that they were still getting reinforced by that lying NPC Outpost, so they wouldn't order any more ships, never reach full strength and just be stuck defending forever
 - total wars get paused between coalition allies.
 Defeating the shared enemy is more important.
 - when NPC squadrons switch homebase there is a small chance that they can ignore all the usual jump range restrictions.
 This helps to prevent that fleets can get stuck in some corner of the galaxy.
 The new homebase selection is also a bit smarter.
 For example it will avoid choosing distant enclave sectors when the faction is in trouble.
-- loot drops from freighters (TS/TP) [u]always[\u] include all resources they carried, but only partial equipment loot like weapons or shields
+- loot drops from freighters (TS/TP) [u]always[/u] include all resources they carried, but only partial equipment loot like weapons or shields
 - NPC Looter Workers can pick up blacklisted Waste (so they are able to clean up after Nomad Recyclers who are randomly dropping loot crates)
 - your starting TL has a Mobile Factory Kit and the Crystal Transmuter
 - Docking Computer is no longer a default equipment for TPs.
 But if you choose to start with a TP it will have one.
 - on hard difficulty AI Explorers can quickly claim empty sectors at unlimited range.
 This will stop once your empire is a bit larger so that it cannot annoy you in the lategame.
 - Police License reworked.
 You no longer buy it.
 It is automatically awarded at rank 6 and retracted if you drop below rank 6 or have any infamy.
 Also added notifiications.
+- all ships which are docked to other ships don't cost upkeep (makes carriers more useful)
 - the Drydock perk still keeps a quarter of your capship maintenance cost.
 It doesn't remove it entirely.
+- TM also have the Carrier Repair Module preinstalled
 - free saving with lots of salvage insurance
+- reduced delay before waiting NPC ships can get equipment for free from 4h to 1h (just to be safe.
+I don't know how stable long term crystal supply is)
+- explorer workers put their satellites further away from the sector center
+- explorer and tug workers never react to any attacks and just continue flying.
+This is assuming that you use fast ships!
+- turrets never start shooting at freighters when a military ship is just passing by.
+But they can shoot when the ship is attacking the freighter.
+- mercenaries only get payed every 15 min (from 10 min).
+Their running costs are unchanged, so they are essentially 50% cheaper.
+- Zone of Control tweaks:
+- NPCs are now able to claim unknown sectors which are adjacent to player sectors, ignoring zone of control (ZoC)
+- on easy game difficulty factions always respect ZoC if the player stays honorable
+- on hard difficulty factions always ignore ZoC
+- normal difficulty: the base chance to ignore ZoC is 2% on each claiming attempt by any type of NPC squadron.
+You cannot get completely rid of this risk.
+But there is a t-file option where you could set it to 0 if you like.
+This would give you complete ZoC safety as long as you stay true to an honorable playstyle.
+- note that weak factions will also use their Task Forces to claim empty sectors, which gives them more claim attempts and makes it more likely to go for one of the  unknown sectors in your ZoC.
+Having infamy increases the base chance to get your ZoC violated from 2% to 15% and each point of infamy adds another +1%
+- the new flySafe routine from Mayhem 3.15+ that allowed ships to fly around blacklisted sectors could lead to bugs with sector ownership.
+Zero Hour adds additional safeties to the movement script itself and to the NPC station building routine which is constantly running in the background.
+It automatically fixes sector ownership issues that get detected during play.
+- the mercenary board now shows you the ships and classes that each merc group has, not just the total number of ships.
+(Nomads have mixed merc groups)
+- coalitions are less likely (increased minimum empire size difference by 50%)

+Favors and Loyalty
+- favor actions are generally more accessible to the player and you can build a real long term relationship to make favors much cheaper.
+- new ways to earn loyalty besides completing missions
+- on easy and normal difficulty there is a chance to get a loyalty point each time reputation is added during a mission.
+But you must already have at least rank 4.
+Having rank 7 or higher improves this chance a bit more
+- when one of your ships destroys any ship that is bigger than a fighter there is a small chance that you get loyalty with a random enemy of the owner faction.
+The location of the kill is irrelevant.
+It is much less likely to happen with Pirates, Xenon or Yaki (because everyone is enemy to them).
+- easy and normal difficulty reduce the cost for buying favor points with loyalty by 70% / 30%.
+On default settings a favor point now costs 7 loyalty points instead of 10.
+- you can 'bank' loyalty.
+Favor points will cost 1 less loyalty if you always keep enough to buy 1 favor point, but never spend the loyalty for it.
+- reputation rank 9 and 10 now reduce the loyalty cost further by 1 each.
+If you play on easy mode you can get completely free favor actions by banking loyalty on rank 10.
+- the 'Priority' favor action allows NPCs to invade Xenon sectors for you, even when the Xenon are weaker than original during galaxy creation
+- if you drop below rank 0 you will now loose all your loyalty and favor points with a faction
+- infamy does not prevent that you get loyalty and you can also buy favor points.
+But you cannot spend them on diplomatic favor actions until you're honorable again.

 Traders:
+- player Traders can now see how much money their Outpost has and if no money is left they reduce the buying quantity or abort the trade.
+Previously they would just complain to you.
 - player Traders now always try to make a profit on external trades.
 Previously your Trader could buy Fish from a Trading Station and sell it to an NPC Outpost for the same price.
-This was considered an 'External Trade' and while it actually helped to move things were they needed to be, it didn't earn you any money (Docks in X3 always pay average price).
-NPCs will still do these zero profit trades, but they don't have to pay each other anyway.
+This was considered an 'External Trade' and while it actually helped to move things were they needed to be around the universe, it didn't earn you any money (because Docks always pay average price).
+NPCs still perform these zero profit trades.

-Your Traders will still sometimes haul stuff between Docks without any profit.
-But at least they don't already plan to do this in the first place.
-I would like to simply also lock the sell destination station before buying, but apparently thats not possible.
-There would probably be 'hacky ways' to do it, but its just not worth it and could also break other stuff.
+Your Traders will also sometimes still do them.
+But at least they didn't plan this in the first place.
+There are technical limitations and i cannot lock the planned selling destination before your Trader buys.
+So it still happens that his trade gets stolen by an NPC.
-TLDR: Mayhem just doesn't have as many profitable external trades like the UTs in Litcube.
-The big money is when you sell Loot or produce goods to sell.
+Mayhem just doesn't have as many profitable external trades like the UTs in Litcube have.
+Thats because LU economy is fake and Mayhem economy is not and needs to be stable with plenty resource supply.
+The big money in Mayhem is when you sell Loot or produce goods to sell them.